 Thanks to the purchase of Deutsche Postbank the bank now has a significantly bigger retail banking business, which it said would let it benefit from the sector's international expansion.

 Meanwhile, legal problems are piling up for the bank.
-This week, it emerged that New York's attorney general has sought information from Deutsche Bank, JP Morgan Chase & Co
+This week, it emerged that New York's attorney general has sought information from Deutsche Bank, JP Morgan Chase & Co <JPM.N>, UBS AG <UBS.N> and others as part of a probe into mortgage operations.

 The U.S. government sued Deutsche Bank for more than $1 billion, accusing the German bank of fraud for repeatedly lying to obtain federal guarantees on mortgages it issued.
 Deutsche Bank has dismissed the lawsuits as being without merit.